Chop Chop Tree logo

 Lake Forest Park, WA (98155)

-Redmond requires tree removal permits for significant trees over 6 inches in diameter, with stricter rules for landmark trees and those in critical areas.
-Properties in Bear Creek and Sammamish Valley often have additional wetland buffer restrictions.
-Contact the city planning department before scheduling removal to avoid fines ranging from $500 to several thousand dollars.
+Redmond requires permits for removing significant trees larger than 6 inches in diameter, and the rules are tighter for landmark trees and trees in critical areas.
+Properties in Bear Creek and Sammamish Valley may also have wetland buffer limits.
+Check with the city planning department before starting work to help avoid fines that can range from $500 to several thousand dollars.

-Look for ISA certified arborists, Washington State contractor licenses, and comprehensive liability insurance covering at least $1 million.
-Companies working near Redmond's numerous power lines should have utility clearance training.
-Verify references from recent projects in Kirkland, Bellevue, or Sammamish to confirm local experience with Pacific Northwest tree species.
+Prioritize ISA certified arborists, valid Washington State contractor licensing, and liability insurance of at least $1 million.
+If the company works near Redmond's many power lines, utility clearance training is important too.
+It also helps to review recent references from Kirkland, Bellevue, or Sammamish so you can gauge local experience with Pacific Northwest tree species.

-Removing hazardous or diseased trees typically maintains or increases property value by eliminating liability concerns.
-However, clearing healthy mature trees in neighborhoods like Rose Hill and Bridle Trails can reduce appeal and pricing.
-Buyers in Redmond value established landscaping that provides privacy and complements the area's natural character.
+Removing a dead, diseased, or unstable tree usually protects or improves value by reducing risk and liability.
+On the other hand, taking out healthy mature trees in neighborhoods such as Rose Hill and Bridle Trails can lower curb appeal and affect pricing.
+Many Redmond buyers look for established landscaping that adds privacy and fits the area's natural setting.